Tomato Bacon Jam is a sweet, smokey, and wonderfully tangy sauce that is just phenomal.

 Jump to:

 This wonderfully tangy topping is one of our most loved burger toppings.
 I've been making it for years and I don't remember not throwing it together while the burgers were on the grill.
-It's simple to make, takes very little time, and has such amazing flavor that
+It's simple to make, takes very little time, and has such amazing flavor that you'll wonder why you haven't tried it before.

 Tips, Tricks, and Variations